tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

     for word, score in page_scores[:5]:
         print("\rWord: {}, TF-IDF: {}".format(word, round(score, 5)))
 ```
-I love python for it&#8217;s readability, but documentation and figuring out which library one should be using for basic things like executing web requests ate up a bunch of my time (this is the 3rd web library, 4th HTML to text method, and 2nd library for analyzing content).
+I love python for it's readability, but documentation and figuring out which library one should be using for basic things like executing web requests ate up a bunch of my time (this is the 3rd web library, 4th HTML to text method, and 2nd library for analyzing content).

-This is the top words it gave me for the first entry, a post about a real-time JavaScript test runner using Microsoft&#8217;s VS Code IDE for samples:
+This is the top words it gave me for the first entry, a post about a real-time JavaScript test runner using Microsoft's VS Code IDE for samples:

 ```text
 Scoring http://tiernok.com/posts/continuous-javascript-test-execution-with-wallabyjs.html